Ever wanted to know the basics around sexualized violence and rape culture? Well look no further.

 What is a rape myth?

 We’re glad you asked.
+Rape myths are false beliefs about sexualized violence that work to excuse sexualized violence and create hostility toward survivors.
 There are so many of them, and they are so prevalent in our society, that it’s easy to accept this misinformation as truth.
-Here’s a sampling of a few of the most prominent ones.
+We have a whole page of examples of rape myths!

 Is there anything I can do to help end sexualized violence or change rape culture?

 Definitely!
 There are lots of ways to help—we’ve made a list.